-The staff were all brilliant as well, everyone that we met all said hello to us, chatted or answered questions we had.
+The staff were all brilliant as well, everyone that we met always said hello to us, chatted or answered questions we had.
 Couldn’t fault any of them.

 The bed was the biggest I’d ever slept on as well, my husband and I could both starfish it and only just be touching.
 It was that big!!

-Orlando is one the sort of place where you could get seriously stung money wise but once you work out a good trick or 2, you are laughing.
+Orlando is one those sorts of place where you could get seriously stung for money but once you work out a good trick or 2, you are laughing.

 We had food discount cards, went to all-you-eat places, shopped in the supermarkets, I actually have quite a few tips in my Money Saving Trips For A Trip To Orlando if you want to check it out and get some ideas.

 One of my favourite is to not buy things from the parks because you can get them a lot cheaper in the gifts shops or at Walmart.
 I took full advantage of this and got different Marvel and Walking Dead bits in Walmart and then loads of Harry Potter stuff in the gift shops.

 Staying on International Drive was one of the best things that we did.
 We were near the top end so we were close to Universal Studios but it also meant that we were on the I-Ride bus route that took us everywhere we needed to go and there is so much to do that we didn’t really go off of International Drive except to go to Miami for an overnight trip or to go to Universal Studios.

 You’ll soon learn that all the ticket booths claim to have the best tickets in town, they all claim that you won’t find any better anywhere else.
 Don’t buy from the first ticket booth you find, shop around or even go online and book tickets so that you do actually get the best price.